API specification

 Basic info about endpoints, resources, credentials, and environments

-Commerce Layer exposes a fast REST API that lets you add ecommerce to your favorite tech stack.
+Commerce Layer exposes a fast RESTarrow-up-right API that lets you add ecommerce to your favorite tech stack.

-Commerce Layer API is 100% compliant with the JSON API specification (v1.0).
+Commerce Layer API is 100% compliant with the JSON APIarrow-up-right specification (v1.0).
 It supports compound documents, sparse fieldsets, resource linking, filtering, sorting, pagination, and more.
-The JSON API community has shared some client libraries that can help you get started.
+The JSON API community has shared some client librariesarrow-up-right that can help you get started.

 The guide that follows is your reference for all the operations that you can perform on the API resources and contains all the information you need to get a comprehensive overview of how it works.